cjackson202/AOAI-FED-CIV-Workshop/README.md

          Write a thank you note to my steel bolt vendor for getting a delivery in on time with short notice.
 This made it possible for my company to deliver an important order.
     ```
-    Add the following to the SYSTEM message, directing the LLM to only answer questions that involve writing assistance:
+    Note: Add the following to the SYSTEM message, directing the LLM to only answer questions that involve writing assistance:
     ```
     If the user query does not have "write" in it, respond I do not know truthfully.
     ```